DawoodKMasood/MANA/README.md

 # MANA
-A crypto trading bot that analyzes Twitter tweets and news websites for trading sentiments.
+A crypto trading bot that analyzes Twitter tweets and news websites for trading sentiments (uses MySQL for storing/retrieving data).

 # MANA Flow Diagram